-There is a big difference between alcohol and street drugs and medications that are prescribed by a psychiatrist.
-It is typically not recommended that persons with co-occurring disorders take potentially addictive medications such as benzodiazapines or opiates (although that decision needs to be made on an individual basis).
+There is a big difference between alcohol, street drugs, and medications prescribed by a psychiatrist.
+It is typically not recommended that persons with co-occurring disorders take potentially addictive medications such as benzodiazepines or opiates (although that decision needs to be made on an individual basis).

 Most psychiatric medication is not addictive.
 Taking it will not jeopardize your sobriety.
 In fact, taking the medication may help you remain free from alcohol and other drugs.

-Think of it this way – if you are addicted to meth, and have schizophrenia which makes you hear voices, are you better off continuing to hear those voices or better off taking a medication so you don’t hear the voices?
+Think of it this way – if you are addicted to meth, and have schizophrenia, which makes you hear voices, are you better off continuing to hear those voices or better off taking medication so you don’t hear the voices?

 Which option would more likely lead to relapse?